Azure plugin

 See Access control for more information.

-Click Test and save to validate the plugin configuration.
+Click Test and add to validate the data source configuration.

 Testing outcomes